-How to make columns the same width in Google Sheets
+How to resize columns in Google Sheets

-- Finally, click “OK”.
+- Finally, click OK.

-Working with the previous version in history mode is also difficult – you cannot even properly select and copy data, let alone use filters and formulas.
-In this case, Google Sheets has an option to copy an earlier version.
+Working with the previous version in history mode is also tricky – you cannot correctly select and copy data, let alone use filters and formulas.
+In this case, Google Sheets has the option to copy an earlier version.

 When you click, the program will create a copy of the table in the form you want.

-What is shared access in Google Sheets
+What is the shared access in Google Sheets?

 How to protect data from editing in Google Sheets